-SCHOOL GRADES CREDIT
+SCHOOL GRADES CREDIT EDHS 9-12 CREDIT ORHS PHS UMHS

-EDHS 9-12 5 units per

-ORHS semester

-PHS

-UMHS

-IHS

-Virtual Academy

-Meets UC Requirements: "q"
+Meets UC Requirements: "g"

 Students will investigate the various areas of earth and space science.
 This is an introduction to equipment and techniques that will be applied in biology, chemistry, and physics.
-Satisfies Earth and Space graduation requirement.
+Satisfies Physical Science graduation requirement.